Top 5 best mountain lakes in Corsica to explore with your family New

 Level of difficulty: difficult hike, allow 9 hours, 18 km, 1,720 m of cumulative elevation gain.

-Activities: hiking, nature watching, picnicking.
+Activities: hiking, nature watching, picnics.

 What to bring for a successful family outing